• About Us

 Early life

 Guru Tegh Bahadur (1621-1675), was the ninth Guru of the Sikhs.
 He was born on 1 April 1621.
-His mother’s name was Mata Nanaki the daughter of Hari Chand and Hardevi living in the village Bakala.
+His mother's name was Mata Nanaki the daughter of Hari Chand and Hardevi living in the village Bakala.
 He was the youngest son of Guru Hargobind, Nanak VI, (1895-1644).
 He also had one older sister.
-The place where he was born is called Guru Ke Mahal in the Guru Bazaar street in Amritsar, Punjab, India.
+The place where he was born is called Guru Ke Mahal on Guru Bazaar Street in Amritsar, Punjab, India.

 He was named Tyag Mall at birth and he was later given the name Tegh Bahadur (the fearless master of the sword) by his father due to his exceptional bravery in the battle of Kartarpur in April 1635.
 This was the last of Guru Hargobind’s four defensive battles when attacked by local Mughal rulers under various excuses.